What is a Structural Integration Series?

 Often when I first mention the SI Series, I get the response that people “get it” right off the bat.
 Something I want to make sure that I convey is that every time I interact with the SI series I learn something knew about it and what it can do in action.
 I think it’s something to be continually explored, rather than something to be fully “known” or “understood”.
 That said, here are some of the “hard facts” about the Structural Integration series.

-Not all SI series are 10 sessions like the well known Rolfing 10-Series and the Morales Method® Academy of Structural Integration 10-Series
+Not all SI series are 10 sessions like the well known Rolfing 10-Series and the Morales Method® Structural Integration 10 Session Series- Level 1

 To be certified by the International Association of Structural Integrators, a program must include a series